FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

 - Sometimes PS4 will shut down : Reboot and try again.
 - Program hangs : Just reload the ssh.
 - Program hangs : Your tv turned off and SSH is closed

-  Not known, version 10.50 if you find this works just let me know and ill add credit.

 I will upload a video to you tube showing this method, good luck